MoITT, TikTok Launch Digital Safety Campaign - UrduPoint

 MoITT, TikTok Launch Digital Safety Campaign

-TikTok and Zindagi Trust have announced an extension of their collaboration aimed at driving digital safety awareness with the support of the Ministry of Information Technology and Telecommunications

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Feb, 2023 ) :TikTok and Zindagi Trust have announced an extension of their collaboration aimed at driving digital safety awareness with the support of the Ministry of Information Technology and Telecommunications.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Feb, 2023 ) :TikTok and Zindagi Trust have announced an extension of their collaboration aimed at driving digital safety awareness with the support of the Ministry of Information Technology and Telecommunications (MoITT).

 The renewed partnership, which is a part of TikTok's global endeavours during Safer Internet Month, will impact over 50,000 beneficiaries across 100 public schools across all provinces in Pakistan.

-Additionally, the Pakistan Telecom Foundation has also become part of this partnership and will provide access to an increased number of schools for this campaign said a news release.
+Additionally, the Pakistan Telecom Foundation has also become part of this partnership and will provide access to an increased number of schools for the campaign, said a news release.

 A signing ceremony took place between TikTok and Zindagi Trust in the presence of the MoITT, who endorsed the Digital Safety programme.